thejaminator/prompt_reward_rl/documentation/main_page.md

 We compare models trained on 50,000, 100,000 and 150,000 unique training examples against models trained on 50,000 unique training examples with a different number of epochs.
 ![sample_efficiency_n_epochs_harmless.png](images%2Fsample_efficiency_n_epochs_harmless.png)
 ![sample_efficiency_n_epochs_helpful.png](images%2Fsample_efficiency_n_epochs_helpful.png)
-Both the correlations for harmless and helpful between the models are similar.
+We do not observe a significant performance difference between two models.
-It appears to be due to the number of training steps rather than the number of unique training examples at this point of time.
+It appears that the number of training steps rather than the number of unique training examples are the limiting factor, at least for 50,000 unique examples.

+We also experimented with changing the learning rate from the original 0.1 to 0.05 and 0.2.
+This did not appear to help.

 ## Reward model details
 We utilise [Anthropic's](https://github.com/anthropics/hh-rlhf) helpful and harmless dataset to train the reward models.